e-Nav: Electronic Navigation and Radar Simulation

 And that’s also why the RYA does not hesitate to teach classic navigation with paper charts for the foreseeing future.
 Paper charts are still the only allowed way for sailors to navigate, which this brand-new MGN319 rule proves.
 Yet, most leisure sailors completely rely on their electronics nevertheless and by doing so, take a risk.

-The aim of this course is to minimise the risk of doing navigational errors, simplifying navigation and by this opening up for stress-free and fun sailing by means of understanding and training with electronic charts and radar.
+The aim of this course is to minimise the risk of doing navigational errors, simplifying navigation and opening up for stress-free and fun sailing by means of electronic charts and radar.

-Further, Rule 5 talks about lookout by all available means, including audible- and visual means as well as by the use of a marine Radar, if fitted.
-So owning a radar comes with a responsibility and since the rules say you need to use it, the operator needs to know how and must have received adequate training.
+Rule 5 talks about lookout by all available means, including audible- and visual means as well as by the use of a marine Radar, if fitted.
+So owning a radar comes with obligation and responsibility.
+To use it correctly, the operator needs to know how and must have received adequate training.
 Or otherwise, you will rely on scanty Radar information, which can be fatal as the collision between a sailing boat and a freighter in the English channel showed in 2003, leading to the sailing boat sinking.

 Don’t forget: